HomeTop HeadlinesBasketball Icon Dies Suddenly During Fishing Trip

 During his NBA career, Campbell played in 1,044 games and averaged 10.3 points and 5.9 rebounds per game.
 The 6-foot-11 center was known for his athleticism and versatility in the paint.
 His playing style earned him the nickname “Easy E” for his effortless approach to the game and his calm, easy-going demeanor both on and off the court.
 Campbell’s smooth style belied his considerable talent and athletic ability.

-After his time with the Lakers, Campbell played for several other NBA franchises including the Charlotte Hornets, Seattle SuperSonics, Detroit Pistons and New Jersey Nets.
+After his time with the Lakers, Campbell played for several other NBA franchises, including the Charlotte Hornets, Seattle SuperSonics, Detroit Pistons, and New Jersey Nets.
 His career highlight came in 2004 when he won an NBA championship with the Pistons, ironically defeating his former Lakers team in the finals.
 The championship validated Campbell’s 15 years of professional basketball and demonstrated his value as a contributor to winning teams.

 The Detroit Pistons organization issued a statement honoring their former champion.
 The team noted that Campbell patrolled the paint with strength and skill, playing an important role during one of the most memorable chapters in franchise history.
-Beyond his contributions on the court, the Pistons emphasized that Campbell’s calm presence and warm personality made him beloved by teammates, fans and the community alike.
+Beyond his contributions on the court, the Pistons emphasized that Campbell’s calm presence and warm personality made him beloved by teammates, fans, and the community alike.

 Former Lakers teammate Magic Johnson shared his grief on social media, remembering Campbell as a gentle soul with exceptional athletic ability.
-“I loved throwing lobs to Elden because he could jump out the gym and had so much talent!”
+“I loved throwing lobs to Elden because he could jump out of the gym and had so much talent!”
 Johnson wrote.
-He and his wife Cookie expressed their prayers for Campbell’s family and Lakers Nation during this difficult time, closing with “Rest in peace Big E!”
+He and his wife Cookie expressed their prayers for Campbell’s family and Lakers Nation during this difficult time, closing with “Rest in peace Big E!.”

 The Lakers organization also paid tribute to Campbell, posting “RIP Big Easy” on social media.
 The nickname referenced both his effortless playing style and the relaxed personality that endeared him to teammates throughout his career.
 Campbell represented a connection between the Lakers’ storied past and their evolution through the 1990s, playing alongside legends and emerging stars during his tenure with the franchise.